electron-userland/electron-builder/docs/auto-update.md

     ```js
     import { autoUpdater } from "electron-updater"
     ```
+    ESM
+    ```ts
+    import electronUpdater, { type AppUpdater } from 'electron-updater';

+    export function getAutoUpdater(): AppUpdater {
+       // Using destructuring to access autoUpdater due to the CommonJS module of 'electron-updater'.
+       // It is a workaround for ESM compatibility issues, see https://github.com/electron-userland/electron-builder/issues/7976.
+       const { autoUpdater } = electronUpdater;
+       return autoUpdater;
+    }
+    ```

 4. Call `autoUpdater.checkForUpdatesAndNotify()`.
 Or, if you need custom behaviour, implement `electron-updater` events, check examples below.